-Minor modifications were made to the hospitals' per diems and ancillary cost-to-charge ratios to agree with the information contained in the applicable MCR.
-In addition, corrections were made to the MIUR, LIUR, and total hospital costs initially reported by some of the hospitals to agree with the information contained in the applicable MCR or hospitals' accounting books and records.
-We also noted that corrections were made to the Medicaid and uninsured allocation of the provider tax assessment.
+Minor modifications were made to the hospitals' per diems and ancillary cost-to-charge ratios to agree with the information contained in the applicable MCRs used to calculate composite rates for the period.
+In addition, corrections were made to the Medicaid and Medicare provider number, MIUR, and LIUR to agree with the information contained in the applicable MCR or accounting books and records.
+Minor corrections were also made to the Medicaid and uninsured allocation of the provider tax assessment.